 Additionally, the way this program is calculated today could change and you never know how long it will last.
-There is also a limited enrollment period, because parents of young kids don’t have enough annoyances.
+There is also a limited enrollment period.
 If your child is destined to go to some in-state public college or university, maybe this program is for you.
 But the uncertainty and questionable choices for out-of-state colleges make this a plan I’ve stayed away from.

 I chose this plan because it seemed like the most diverse and low-cost option.
 The plan offers an OK number of options for investments.
 The types of investments are broken into three types; Age-based Portfolios, Passively-Managed Static Portfolios, and Actively-Managed Static Portfolios.

-These were previously know as “evolving” and “non-evolving”, confusing things.
+These were previously known as “evolving” and “non-evolving”, confusing things.
 Those references are gone now.
 But the wordiness remains.

 You can find a link to the Invest529 Program Description here.